ea3igt/HL2-PA70/README.md

 1. Reading the I2C bus from the HL2 to decode the band
 2. Selecting the appropiate filter band on the LPF board
 3. Using the EXTTR signal to activate the amplifier (PPT)
-4. Sensing the temperatura of the tgransistor using an NTC
+4. Sensing the temperature of the transistor using an NTC
 5. Drive the speed of the fan using Pulse-width modulation (PWM) depending on the transistor temperature
 6. And display Power Amplifier basic information using an OLED mini-screen